 Why primaries are important.

 Primary teeth promote proper chewing and eating.
-They look out for the permanent teeth by guiding them into the right spot.
-They also help promote proper speech.
+They also set a good example for permanent teeth by guiding them into the right spot when their time comes.
+Primaries are also important for proper speech.
 These are just a few reasons to take care of them.
-Another is the fact that problems with primary teeth can often carry over to permanent teeth.
+Plus, we haven’t even talked about the fact that problems with primary teeth can often carry over to permanent teeth.

-If you let a small cavity fester it will continue to spread to healthy teeth and grow like wild fire.
+Never let a small cavity fester.
+It will continue to spread to healthy teeth and grow like wild fire.
 This can be a dangerous situation when the permanent teeth come in.
 Yup, those cavities will move from the baby

 teeth to the permanent teeth…and those teeth DON’T fall out!